pibolib/pibolib/README.md

 # pibolib
-Welcome!
+Hello!
 I am a game developer currently based in Pennsylvania.
 I will be moving to Japan for university in the near future, whenever I can.

 ## Projects
 ### Website [(link)](https://www.pibolib.xyz/)